Amir Gilad

 I am a recipient of the 2017 VLDB Best Paper Award, the 2018 SIGMOD Research Highlight Award, the 2019 Google Ph.D.
 Fellowship in Structured Data and Database Management, and the SIGMOD 2023 Best Artifact Honorable Mention.

 Before joining the Hebrew University, I was a postdoctoral researcher in the Database Group at Duke University, hosted by Prof. Sudeepa Roy, Prof. Ashwin Machanavajjhala, and Prof. Jun Yang.
 I obtained my Ph.D in Computer Science from Tel Aviv University, where I was advised by Prof. Daniel Deutch.
-I have also completed both my B.Sc - a double major in Mathematics and Computer Science and my M.Sc in Computer Science at Tel Aviv University.

 I am recruiting M.Sc. and Ph.D. students!
 Please contact me if you are interested in working together.